nfuhs/get-started-elm/README.md

 ```

-Then we need the  write an Encode function which lets us represent the data inside the view:
+Then we need the  write an encode function which lets us represent the data inside the view:

 ```elm